PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    Double backticks are used to show inline code that is not
    cross-referenced: ``import astropy.units as u``.

-Sphinx_ can format code blocks for Python_ and the Python_ console.
+Sphinx_ can format code blocks for Python_ and the Python_ console using the :rst:dir:`code-block` :term:`directive`.

    .. code-block:: rst